ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 Being a TA built my confidence, made me learn the subject matter better (because I had to teach it), and most importantly helped me learn how to work with (and teach) others.
 Being a TA was the single best thing I did for my career as a undergrad.

 ## Work in groups
 In school, I did most of my programming alone.
 In my dorm room, in the computer lab.
 However, in one of my first jobs at a marketing agency, I was thrust into a team, where the most important thing was not my ability to program (which, was key), but my ability to communicate and work with others.
-On almost all job specs, you will see some version of "must have strong written and verbal communication".
+On almost all job specs, you will see some version of "must have strong written and verbal communication skills".

 Yet.
 We.
 Do.
 All.
 Our.
 Work.
 ALONE.